 6. How is homocystinuria differentiated from Marfan syndrome clinically?

-Occult osteogenesis imperfecta case: Yamamoto LG.
+Below: This is an occult osteogenesis imperfecta case in an infant presenting with a femur fracture due to minor trauma from: Yamamoto LG.
 Fussiness Following Minor Trauma in an Infant.
 In: Yamamoto LG, Inaba AS, DiMauro R (eds).
 Radiology Cases In Pediatric Emergency Medicine, 1999, volume 6, case 2.
-Available online at: www.hawaii.edu/medicine/pediatrics/pemxray/v6c02.html
+Read the online case and description at: www.hawaii.edu/medicine/pediatrics/pemxray/v6c02.html

-Severe osteogenesis imperfecta case: Yamamoto LG.
+Below: This is a more severe osteogenesis imperfecta case from: Yamamoto LG.
 Vomiting and Coughing in a 3-Month Old With Weak Bones.
 In: Yamamoto LG, Inaba AS, DiMauro R (eds).
 Radiology Cases In Pediatric Emergency Medicine, 1999, volume 6, case 3.
-Available online at: www.hawaii.edu/medicine/pediatrics/pemxray/v6c03.html
+Read the online case and description at: www.hawaii.edu/medicine/pediatrics/pemxray/v6c03.html

-Aortic dissection case: Feng AK.
+Below: This teen presents with an acute aortic dissection from: Feng AK.
 Severe Acute Chest Pain in an Adolescent.
 In: Yamamoto LG, Inaba AS, DiMauro R (eds).
 Radiology Cases In Pediatric Emergency Medicine, 1995, volume 3, case 12.
-Available online at: www.hawaii.edu/medicine/pediatrics/pemxray/v3c12.html
+Read the online case, description, and view the other radiographs at: www.hawaii.edu/medicine/pediatrics/pemxray/v3c12.html

 Answers to questions

-1. Presence of associated physical findings.
-Family history.
-Location of fracture (femur and radius vs tibia and radius), type of fracture (comminuted mid shaft vs epiphyseal and greenstick).
-Radiographic appearance of the fractures (i.e., presence of osteopenia).
+1. These can be difficult to distinguish.
+Factors that can help distinguish these two include the presence of associated physical findings, family history, location of fracture (femur and radius vs. tibia and radius), type of fracture (comminuted mid shaft vs. epiphyseal and greenstick), radiographic appearance of the fractures (i.e., presence of osteopenia).

 4. Aortic root dilation causing aneurysm and dissection.

-5. Any three of the following: hyperextensible doughy skin, atrophic scars, joint hypermobility, connective tissue fragility, and bruising.
+5. Any three of the following: hyperextensible velvety skin, atrophic scars, joint hypermobility, connective tissue fragility, and bruising.